Yubico/webauthn-sign-kem-extensions/sign-extension.md

                     - `attestationObject`: `attestationObjectResult`.
                     - `clientDataJSON`: `credentialCreationData.clientDataJSONResult`.
                     - `publicKey`: The value of `attestationObjectResult.authData.extensions.sign.pk`.
-                    - `kh`: The value of `attestationObjectResult.authData.extensions.sign.kh`.
+                    - `kid`: The value of `attestationObjectResult.authData.extensions.sign.kid`.
-                    - `sig`: The value of `attestationObjectResult.authData.extensions.sign.sig` if present, otherwise omitted.
+                    - `signature`: The value of `attestationObjectResult.authData.extensions.sign.sig` if present, otherwise omitted.

                     Append `generatedCredential` to `generatedCredentials`.